torch/nn/doc/transfer.md

 `module = nn.SoftShrink(lambda)`

-Applies the hard shrinkage function element-wise to the input [Tensor](https://github.com/torch/torch7/blob/master/doc/tensor.md).
+Applies the soft shrinkage function element-wise to the input [Tensor](https://github.com/torch/torch7/blob/master/doc/tensor.md).
 The output is the same size as the input.

-`HardShrinkage` operator is defined as:
+`SoftShrinkage` operator is defined as:

   * `f(x) = x-lambda, if x > lambda`
   * `f(x) = x+lambda, if x < -lambda`